anvillasoto/Exploring-the-Sample-English-Corpora-for-Predictive-Text-Modeling/README.md

 Alexander N. Villasoto
 13 January 2019

-Note:
+Notes:
 -----

-You can access the full documentation via GitHub Pages [here](https://arseniusnott.github.io/Exploring-the-Sample-English-Corpora-for-Predictive-Text-Modeling/).
+* You can access the full documentation via GitHub Pages [here](https://arseniusnott.github.io/Exploring-the-Sample-English-Corpora-for-Predictive-Text-Modeling/).
+I suggest expanding the code listings all at once.
+* If you want to know more information about my analysis, you can email me [here](mailto:anvillasoto@gmail.com) or open an issue by visiting [this](https://github.com/ArseniusNott/Exploring-the-Sample-English-Corpora-for-Predictive-Text-Modeling/issues) link.

 Overview
 --------